Russia steps up demand for U.S. to drop European missile shield

 But William Stevens, spokesman for the U.S. embassy in Moscow, said even if the agreement was fully implemented, it did not annul the threat from Iran's ballistic missiles that Obama also mentioned back in 2009.

-Under the July deal, U.N. sanctions on Iran's ballistic missiles program will stay in place for eight years.
+Under the July deal, U.N. sanctions on Iran's ballistic missiles programme will stay in place for eight years.

 "As long as Iran goes on developing and deploying ballistic missiles, the U.S. together with its allies and partners will be working to ensure protection from this threat, including through deploying the NATO missile shield system," Stevens said.